 Kit comes with embedded Python.
 Regular CPython 3.7 is used with no modifications.

-Kit initializes Python interpreter before any extension is started.
-Then each extension can add own folder (or subfolder) to
+Kit initializes the Python interpreter before any extension is started.
+Each extension can then add their own folders (or subfolders) to the

 For most applications this is all you need to know about Python in Kit.
 Examining

 sys.path at runtime is the most common way to debug most issues.
 This doc provides more advanced details on Python integration.

 > kit.exe --exec your_script.py to run your script using Kit Python.